mainej/schema-voyager/doc/installation-and-usage.md

 clojure -X:schema standalone
 ```

+This will generate a file called `schema-voyager.html`, a standalone web page you can use to [explore](/doc/exploring-and-sharing.md) your schema.

+## To a different file

-This will generate a file called `schema-voyager.html` in the current directory, by default.
+The HTML file is placed in the current directory, by default.
-You can modify the location of the file by setting `:output-path`:
+You can modify the location by passing `:output-path` to `schema-voyager.cli/standalone`:

 ```clojure
 ;; deps.edn